AngeloLongano/graph_analytics_movie_dataset/Readme.md

 ## Cities
 The dataset is picked from https://grouplens.org/datasets/movielens/latest/

-download the datasets and put on dataset dir "https://files.grouplens.org/datasets/movielens/ml-latest.zip"
+You can download the datasets [here](https://files.grouplens.org/datasets/movielens/ml-latest.zip)